VISMAYA: History & Philosophy of Physics

 The photo, retrospectively, captures the essence of the science discussed…

-2 thoughts on “Geo-fractal…somewhere over south India”
+2 responses to “Geo-fractal…somewhere over south India”

 Leave a Reply